aashimgarg/animation-using-js/README.md

 -   If you  **found a bug**, simply open an issue.
 -   If you  **have a feature request**, open an issue.
--   If you  **want to contribute**, submit a pull request and if i like it i will merge it.
+-   If you  **want to contribute**, submit a pull request and if it is working i will merge it.

 ## Getting Started